-In practice, there are problems-evidence based policy does not always work.3 4 For example, it has been reported that many scientists are sceptical about the extent to which research is used, and that many policy makers are sceptical about the usefulness of research.5 This is because scientists and policy makers have different mentalities: for example, their goals, attitudes towards information, languages, perception of time, and career paths differ.
-The imperatives that drive scientists and policy makers are also different, along with their production processes and what they consider to be good evidence.6 whether scientists and policy makers can work together.
+In practice, there are problems-evidence based policy does not always work.
+For example, it has been reported that many scientists are sceptical about the extent to which research is used, and that many policy makers are sceptical about the usefulness of research.
+This is because scientists and policy makers have different mentalities: for example, their goals, attitudes towards information, languages, perception of time, and career paths differ.
+The imperatives that drive scientists and policy makers are also different, along with their production processes and what they consider to be good evidence.

+This paper addresses a fundamental question in evidence based policy making, namely, whether scientists and policy makers can work together.
 It takes a parody approach to the question.
 The paper stereotypes certain stakeholders in ways they may not appreciate.
 This is simply a rhetorical device.
 It is not our intent to ridicule anyone or any group.
 We seek to highlight issues and to suggest solutions that are of practical relevance to the reader, using language that is hyperbolic.
 The paper is intended to provide useful guidance in navigating the gap between data production and data use.